4. College Football News Preview 2020: Syracuse Orange Defense 3 Things To Know

 – The pass rush takes the biggest hit.
 The group could’ve used a spring session – a rotation has to be found on the front three.
 Ends Kendall Coleman and Alton Robinson are off to the NFL, and LB Lakeim Williams is done after leading the team in tackles for loss.
 277-pound senior Josh Black spent time on the inside throughout last year, but he’ll work on the end with 283-pound McKinley Williams back from a foot injury.

 The line is an issue, but the linebackers are an even bigger problem.
 Losing Williams is tough, and not having Andrew Armstrong around anymore doesn’t help.
-Sophomore Mikel Jones made 38 tackles last year and should find a home in the middle early on, but 236-pound Tyrell Richards brings more size to the corps.
+Sophomore Mikel Jones made 38 tackles and should find a home in the middle early on, but 236-pound Tyrell Richards brings more size to the group.

 This group will be good with a little bit of work, but it’s not going to get a whole lot of help from the defensive front in the opener against Boston College.